Chipola Library Policies and Procedures

 - Group study rooms for 2 or more students are available on the second floor.

 - College Policy No. 6Hx4-2.25 states: "College students may not bring children to class nor the Library, nor leave children unattended on campus.
 Students are responsible for arranging their child care without involving the college."
 The library restricts children under the age of 12.
+Users under the age of 16 must be accompanied by a parent or legal guardian at all times if not enrolled in classes.

 - A Chipola College ID is required for checking out material.